-Are you getting CPU Over Temperature Error on ASUS motherboard with Intel/AMD processor?
+Are you getting CPU Over Temperature Error on the ASUS motherboard with Intel/AMD processor?
 Well, no worries, this article will help you not only to get rid of this error.
 Moreover, you will also be able to keep your CPU temperature low, even while gaming.

 Usually, this error appears during the booting process or when you restart your PC.
 Or, this error can appear when your CPU gets too hot due to intensive tasks.
 This error is something to be concerned about if it occurs during normal PC usage.